 Do not operate a lift truck with damaged or missing decals or data plates.
 Replace them immediately.
 They contain important information.
 Contact your local CLARK dealer to acquire new decals or data plates.

-NOTE : Not all and these decals may be applicable to your lift truck.
+NOTE : Some decals may not be applicable to your specific lift truck.